secretgraph/secretgraph/README.md

 - fixes problem with lost updates, especially for hot files like config

 # TODO
+* disable editing/prompt for keys if keys are missing
 * cleanup serverside encryption
   * remove many "key" arguments
   * document when it is possible to push unencrypted content